-Metaphor doesn’t rely on those words, like and as.
-It goes a step further, into the realm of “is.”
-A wave of warriors crashed on the enemy, receded and crashed again, pounding the adversary until it broke apart, and apart, into many scattered grains that had been rock.
+Metaphor doesn't rely on those words, like and as.
+It goes a step further, into the realm of "is."
+A wave of warriors crashed on the enemy line, receded and crashed again, until that wall broke apart, and apart, into many scattered grains that had been rock.

 If only I had known that in seventh grade.
 I remember being told that you make a metaphor simply by saying one thing is another: the moon is a coin.
 This made no sense to me.
 The moon is not a coin.
 To say it's a coin when it's not, that felt off.
 I concluded at the time that metaphor was an awkward charade, best ignored: a clumsy kind of comparison that sounded more like misinformation than poetry.